—ac

 Hard to Be a God

 There is a rare creative lucidity to the defecatory madness of Hard to Be a God.
-I would be lying if I claimed to have fully grasped its essence, though cogency is hardly a feature the author seems to be after.
-What clearly reads in his Bruegelian delusion is rather what he once declared, to not be interested in anything but ‘the possibility of building a world, an entire civilisation from scratch.’
+I would be lying if I claimed to have fully grasped its essence, though cogency is hardly a quality the author appears to be after.
+What comes through clearly in his Bruegelian delusion is what he once declared, that he was interested in nothing but ‘the possibility of building a world, an entire civilisation from scratch.’

-Converted from native colour stock to a stunning, silvery b/w that reminded me at times of Ben Wheatley’s digitally photographed A Field in England (coincidentally released the same year), German’s apocalyptic orgy of rot and rain demands a certain degree of cinephile stamina, but not in exchange for nothing.
-Its exhaustingly slow pace and murky narrative convey a palpable sense of stillness, anguish, and oppression, that are likely meant to evoke Stalinist Russia’s dereliction while stirring broader reflections on human nature.
+Converted from native colour stock to a strikingly grim b/w, Aleksei German’s apocalyptic orgy of rot and rain demands a certain degree of cinephile stamina—but not for nothing.
+Its exhaustingly slow pace and murky narrative convey a palpable sense of stillness, anguish and oppression, likely intended to evoke the dereliction of Stalinist Russia while stirring broader reflections on human nature.

 However arcane and strenuous, Hard to Be a God is the monumental work of a master.
-It left me singularly fascinated, inspired, and eager to take a long, warm shower.
+It touched me like great art does, leaving me beguiled, inspired—and eager to take a long, warm shower.